Cerenaut/agi/README.md

 # Artificial General Intelligence Experimental Framework

+This repository contains code that might help us develop an artificial general intelligence - one day!

+## Introduction
+For an introduction to the content and purpose of this repository, see the [Wiki](https://github.com/ProjectAGI/agi/wiki).
+Motivation, results, ideas and other natural language stuff is on our [website](https://agi.io) and in particular our [blog](https://blog.agi.io).

+The remainder of this file contains technical information for setting up and using the code in this repository.

+## This repository

 AGIEF makes it easy to set up repeatable and logged experiments.
 It consists of a simple graphical UI, an Interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.
 The system architecture is shown [here](https://github.com/ProjectAGI/agi/blob/master/doc/AGIEF%20Experimental%20System.pdf).

+## Code structure

 This repo consists of:

-- core algorithmic components ```/code/core/src/io/agi/core```
+- Java core algorithmic components ```/code/core/src/io/agi/core```
-- compute node previously referred to coordinator_node (written in Java) including interprocess communication, persistence layer a set of entities and a set of defined experiments ```/code/core/src/io/agi/framework```
+- Java experimental framework componennts ```/code/core/src/io/agi/framework```
-- web based graphical UI ```/code/www```
+- Web based graphical UI ```/code/www```
-- associated scripts ```/bin```
+- Associated scripts ```/bin```

-Compute has a RESTful API, so it is possible to implement components in other languages, or write alternative visualisations.
+Compute nodes have a RESTful API, so it is possible to implement components in other languages, or write alternative visualisations.
 **The API is documented at ```/doc/API/http.swagger.yaml```**

-* TODO: Some info about architecture, the fact that there is a db (currently in-memory), core, and GUI
+# Important notes

-* The db is a big json dictionary.
+* The framework supports a distributed graph of compute nodes

+* Each compute node has any number of Entity nodes (Entity class), which can own Data (Data class)

+* Entities have zero or one parents and zero or more child entities.
+An update to an Entith causes its children to be updated also.

+* An Experiment is a root entity without a parent, and with its descendants is therefore a self-contained subtree.

+* This framework allows parallel and consecutive dependencies between Entities to be described (siblings are parallel, children are sequential).

+* We currently use Java for compute nodes, but this isn't essential

+* We use JSON format for remote serialization, which is slow but web friendly for debugging / understanding

+* We use JDBC, JSON file, and in-memory implementations of a persistence layer.

-* All data persisted, therefore stateless and reproducable, repeatable, visualisable
+* Algorithms are updated iteratively.
+Between iterations, all data is persisted, therefore components are otherwise stateless and reproducable, repeatable, visualisable
-* GUI gives tools to interact and visualise

-* Entity is the basic structure, you create them, they get added to tree
-* System update is on an entity, and it propagates
-* parallel execution (siblings), and consecutive (children)
-* standard setup is to have Experiment at the top
+* We provide a HTML user interface to explore and visualize the state of the algorithms.

+* The code can be executed on a single local computer in an IDE, or on remote cloud instances.

 # Getting Started